bobwulff/Cardmacropad/README.md

 # Cardmacropad
 If you're reading this, I probably handed you a business card at some point.
-Oh it was so nice to meet you whoever you are!
+Oh it was so nice to meet you probably!
 Lets turn that business card into something useful, like a keyboard macropad.
+<br><br>
 <img width="959" alt="image" src="https://github.com/user-attachments/assets/8809f8bc-3516-4df1-bf93-5fd57bdb9574" />

 # COMPONENTS REQUIRED: